-This is a tough one, with literally over 900 titles developed for the Sega Mega Drive in all regions (and still increasing with homebrew titles!), it is hard to put down the definitive list of best Mega Drive games..
+This is a tough one, with literally over 900 titles developed for the Sega Mega Drive / Genesis in all regions (and still increasing with homebrew titles!), it is hard to put down the definitive list of best Mega Drive games.

 Similar to Sonic 2 in that the original Streets of Rage was hugely successful, Sega did it again with Streets of Rage 2 and made an excellent game even better.
 Bigger sprites, more animation frames, more moves, more enemies and the legendary Yuzo Koshiro soundtrack.

-Streets of Rage 2 see’s a slight change to the character line up with Adam Hunter from the original game finding himself kidnapped by Mr. X and Adam’s brother, Eddie “Skate” Hunter part becomes part of the team to rescue him.
-We also have a big guy named Max who is a slow moving but powerful character.
+Streets of Rage 2 see a slight change to the character lineup with Adam Hunter from the original game finding himself kidnapped by Mr X and Adam’s brother, Eddie “Skate” Hunter part becomes part of the team to rescue him.
+We also have a big guy named Max who is a slow-moving but powerful character.

-Without doubt one of the best Mega Drive games ever.
+Without a doubt, one of the best Sega Mega Drive / Genesis games ever.
 Much like the Sonic games, Streets of Rage 2 is timeless and is one I come back to at least once a year for a playthrough.

-A straight up single player run and gun shooter, Gunstar Heroes is frantic and action packed.
-It features visuals that really pushed the Mega Drive to its limits, demonstrating sprite rotation effects that rivaled and potentially beat the SNES.
-The sound and music is also top notch, with reviews at the time of release all speaking favourably.
+A straight-up single-player run-and-gun shooter, Gunstar Heroes is frantic and action-packed.
+It features visuals that really pushed the Mega Drive to its limits, demonstrating sprite rotation effects that rivalled and potentially beat the SNES.
+The sound and music are also top-notch, with reviews at the time of release all speaking favourably.

 A latecomer to the Mega Drive, but certainly can be considered one of the best Mega Drive games.

-Everything in this game is quirky, the characters, music and the gameplay.
-It’s roguelike gameplay is complemented by it’s bonkers design and ideas.
-Definitely a Mega Drive classic!
+Everything in this game is quirky, the characters, music and gameplay.
+Its roguelike gameplay is complemented by its bonkers design and ideas.
+Definitely a Sega Mega Drive / Genesis classic!

 1992 and gaming saw a lot of Gulf War inspired games and none perhaps so popular as Desert Strike.

-The game is nicely presented with a really nice pace to the gameplay which balances the action and strategic elements, The game received a number of ports to other systems, but the Mega Drive version can claim to be one of the best.
+The game is nicely presented with a really nice pace to the gameplay which balances the action and strategic elements, The game received a number of ports to other systems, but the Sega Mega Drive / Genesis version can claim to be one of the best.

-Released well into the Mega Drive’s life in 1993, the year after the hugely popular Disney film, Aladdin was an immediate hit.
+Released well into the Sega Mega Drive / Genesis console life in 1993, the year after the hugely popular Disney film, Aladdin was an immediate hit.

 Very much more of the same, Road Rash II is very much a natural progression from the original game.
 The game engine, visuals and sound are the same, but somehow Road Rash II feels like a more refined game.

 OutRun was huge back in the 80s.
-It was a revolution in the arcade with it’s sprite scaling technology and impressive sit down cab, complete with steering wheel, gear shifter and pedals.
-It’s unique soundtrack and sense of speed kept arcade goers hooked for years.
+It was a revolution in the arcade with its sprite scaling technology and impressive sit-down cab, complete with the steering wheel, gear shifter, and pedals.
+Its unique soundtrack and sense of speed kept arcade goers hooked for years.

 Truthfully, a decent console or home computer port of OutRun remained elusive up until the Mega Drive 1991 title; this was the definitive version of OutRun until the arcade perfect port on the Sega Saturn arrived.
-One of my personal best Mega Drive games.
+One of the best Sega Genesis racing games around.